m-pluta/bias-in-ai-report/report/main.typ

 #import "template.typ": *

 #ieee(
-  title: [ Evaluating the use of Emotion Recognition Technology (ERT) for consumer sentiment analysis in marketing ],
+  title: [ Assessing the use of Emotion Recognition Technology (ERT) for consumer sentiment analysis ],
   abstract: [
     In this paper we discuss the ethical considerations necessary for an emotion recognition system used for dynamic ad placement to exist.
-We perform an Ethical Impact Assessment using the Value Sensitive Design framework, and offer recommendations to ensure the system is implemented with minimal underlying bias.
+By conducting an Ethical Impact Assessment using the Value Sensitive Design framework, we offer recommendations to ensure the system's implementation is minimally biased and reduces potential harm to stakeholder groups.
   ],
   authors: (
     (